AEC API

 In an AEC environment, agents act sequentially, receiving updated observations and rewards before taking an action.
 The environment updates after each agent’s step, making it a natural way of representing sequential games such as Chess.
 The AEC model is flexible enough to handle any type of game that multi-agent RL can consider.

 with the underlying environment updating after each agent’s step.
-Agents receive updated observations and rewards at the beginning of their .
-The environment is updated after every step, This is a natural way of representing sequential games such as Chess, and
+Agents receive updated observations and rewards at the beginning of their turn.
+The environment is updated after every step, This is a natural way of representing sequential games such as Chess and Go.

 ../../_images/aec_cycle_figure.png